2023 Best Liberal Arts & Humanities Master's Degree Schools in New York

 Top New York Schools for a Master's in Liberal Arts & Humanities

-Our 2023 rankings named Stony Brook University the best school in New York for liberal arts / sciences and humanities students working on their master’s degree.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+Our analysis found Stony Brook University to be the best school for liberal arts / sciences and humanities students who want to pursue a master’s degree in New York.
+Located in the suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.

 You’ll join some of the best and brightest minds around you if you attend Excelsior College.
 The school came in at #2 on this year’s Best Liberal Arts & Humanities Master’s Degree Schools in New York list.
-Located in the small city of Albany, Excelsior College is a private not-for-profit college with a large student population.
+Located in the city of Albany, Excelsior College is a private not-for-profit school with a fairly large student population.

 Read full report on Liberal Arts / Sciences & Humanities at Excelsior College

-You’ll join some of the best and brightest minds around you if you attend The New School.
-The school came in at #5 on this year’s Best Liberal Arts & Humanities Master’s Degree Schools in New York list.
-Located in the large city of New York, New School University is a private not-for-profit college with a large student population.
+You’ll be in good company if you decide to attend The Graduate Center, CUNY.
+It ranked #4 on our 2023 Best Liberal Arts & Humanities Master’s Degree Schools in New York list.
+Located in the city of New York, The Graduate Center is a public school with a moderately-sized student population.

-Read full report on Liberal Arts / Sciences & Humanities at The New School
+Read full report on Liberal Arts / Sciences & Humanities at The Graduate Center, CUNY

-With a ranking of #6, St John’s University - New York did quite well on this year’s best schools for liberal arts / sciences and humanities students working on their master’s degree.
-STJ is a fairly large private not-for-profit school located in the large city of Queens.
+St John’s University - New York did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a master’s degree.
+It came in at #6 on the list.
+STJ is a large private not-for-profit school located in the city of Queens.

 Full Liberal Arts / Sciences & Humanities at College of Staten Island CUNY Report

-Explore all the Best Liberal Arts / Sciences & Humanities Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Liberal Arts / Sciences & Humanities Colleges in the Middle Atlantic Area or other specific states within that region.

 More Liberal Arts / Sciences & Humanities Rankings in New York